François Rabelais: Touraine countryside to monastic life

-Later he left the monastery to study medicine at the University of Poitiers and at the University of Montpellier.
+Physician and author

+Around 1527 he left the monastery without authorization, becoming an apostate until Pope Paul III absolved him of this crime, which carried with it the risk of severe sanctions, in 1536.
+Until this time, church law forbade him to work as a doctor or surgeon.
+J. Lesellier surmises that it was during the time he spent in Paris from 1528 to 1530 that two of his three children (François and Junie) were born.
+After Paris, Rabelais went to the University of Poitiers and then to the University of Montpellier to study medicine.
 In 1532 he moved to Lyon, one of the intellectual centres of the Renaissance, and began working as a doctor at the hospital Hôtel-Dieu de Lyon.
 During his time in Lyon, he edited Latin works for the printer Sebastian Gryphius, and wrote a famous admiring letter to Erasmus to accompany the transmission of a Greek manuscript from the printer.
-Gryphius published Rabelais' translations & annotations of Hippocrates, Galen and Giovanni Manardo.
-As a physician, he used his spare time to write and publish humorous pamphlets critical of established authority and preoccupied with the educational and monastic mores of the time.
+Gryphius published Rabelais' translations and annotations of Hippocrates, Galen and Giovanni Manardo.
+In 1537 he returned to Montpellier to pay the fees to obtain his licence to practice medicine (April 3) and obtained his doctorate the following month (May 22).
+Upon his return to Lyon in the summer, he gave an anatomy lesson at Lyon's Hôtel-Dieu using the corpse of a hanged man, which Etienne Dolet described in his Carmina.
+It was through his work and scholarship in the field of medicine that Rabelais gained European fame.